Karl Streitmann: Life

-Born in Wien, Streitmann is said to have started studying medicine, but then devoted himself to acting after receiving instruction from Joseph Lewinsky.
+Born in Vienna, Streitmann is said to have started studying medicine, but then devoted himself to acting after receiving instruction from Joseph Lewinsky.

-His debut took place in Bratislava (as Geßler, Gringoire and Hamlet), then in Berlin (inaugural role Franz Moor, 16 August 1878), Bydgoszcz, Toruń and Sigmaringen.
-Afterwards at the Carltheater in Vienna and in Prague at the Landestheater, where he sang Jose in Carmen and Tamino in The Magic Flute.
+His debut took place in Bratislava (as Geßler, Gringoire, and Hamlet), then in Berlin (inaugural role of Franz Moor, 16 August 1878), Bydgoszcz, Toruń, and Sigmaringen.
+Afterwards, at the Carltheater in Vienna and in Prague at the Landestheater, where he sang José in Carmen and Tamino in The Magic Flute.
 In the world premiere of The Gypsy Baron he performed Barinkay and also took part in other operetta performances.
-He completed a tour of North America: from Southampton he embarked on a ship to New York, where he made his debut as a gypsy baron on 22 September 1889.
-Stops in Chicago, Philadelphia, Pittsburgh, Baltimore, Washington etc. followed.
+He completed a tour of North America: from Southampton, he embarked on a ship to New York, where he made his debut as a gypsy baron on 22 September 1889.
+Stops in Chicago, Philadelphia, Pittsburgh, Baltimore, Washington, etc., followed.
 He also learned English, so that he was able to perform with the prima donna Lillian Russell in Madison Square Garden on 26 October 1891.